Monitoring: Renzo Posada [null]

 Tuesday, December 9th, 2014

-“Noor’s done it,” announces her companion, a man who goes only by the name Mr. Skinned, even to Gatitu (who, herself, has offered no first name to Renzo or anyone else whose services she has procured).
+“Noor’s done it,” announces her companion, a man who goes only by the name Mr. Rukomo, even to Unu Hako (who, herself, has offered no first name to Renzo or anyone else whose services she has procured).
 “Several videos, from different angles, are circulating online.”

-“The protest,” Gatitu says.
+“The protest,” Unu Hako says.
 “Pakistan will notice.
 India will notice.”
 She raises a hand to her face, index finger against her chin and thumb against her cheek.
 “I was hoping that we would have till January, but that was always going to be unlikely.”
-Gatitu shrugs.
+Unu Hako shrugs.

 “Yes.
-Well,” says Mr. Skinned, and then he offers a more substantial reply.
+Well,” says Mr. Rukomo, and then he offers a more substantial reply.
 “There will be something to talk about when we wait for the new year to come in.”

 “I would have preferred to catch up with the others.
 We haven’t seen them for such a long time.”